 Ah, the 20s.
-One of the only decades that almost comes full circle, from its uninhibited idealism and boundless optimism that spurs the search for an often exaggerated place for oneself in the world, to a reserved realism and more restrained optimism at discovering that one's place in the world might be much less important than anticipated.
+One of the only decades that does a complete 180, from its uninhibited idealism and boundless optimism that spurs the search for an often exaggerated place for oneself in the world, to a reserved realism and more restrained optimism at discovering that one's place in the world might be much less important than anticipated.
 The decade that begins with an overwhelming number of inviting pathways that become substantially narrowed by decade's end.
 The decade where new friendships must be earned due to a lack of shared past, and where such friendships, once forged, are much more personal and self-defining.
 The decade where one's self-importance constantly clashes with the new adult world of conflicting desires, rigid institutions and customs that might not play nice with one's devil-may-care attitude.

 The story of Frances Ha showed the full journey and did it with style and panache.
 From "The Story of Us" to the comfortable compromise at the end, from the wishful delusions to the more pragmatic acceptance of the limits of her talent, from the partying with the bff Sophie to the comfortable shared look across the room, all of it was enchanting and most important, it rang true.

 It almost didn't, though.
 Before seeing it I wrote a prediction of what Jonathan and I would think of the film, based on the cover and a few scenes I had seen here and there: "Jonathan will love it because she will be all waify and light and bubbly like Amelie or Audrey Hepburn.
 I will hate it because she will be all waify and light and bubbly like Amelie or Audrey Hepburn."
 When the film first started and Frances was play-fighting with Sophie my worst fear had come true.
 Damned if I wasn't seeing yet another male perspective on how cutsy women are when they are all twirling and playing and being all clumsy like 10 year olds.